-- Arrange logistics for expelled persons, if this is relevant. - Debriefing of all relevant people at the station and continued talks with conflicting parties until the atmosphere at the station is restored. - Evaluation report.
+- Arrange logistics for expelled persons. - Debriefing of all relevant people at the station and continued talks with conflicting parties until the atmosphere at the station is restored. - Evaluation report.
 All conflicts and mental health problem experiences should be described and evaluated (preferably by all participants) to continuously improve guidelines, rules and procedures.

-Toolik Field Station, Alaska, USA
+Example of a statement on dismissal - Toolik Field Station, Alaska, USA